 Begin small at first.
 Getting in touch with what you want is a beginning.
 Once you know what you want, rehearse it in your thoughts before saying it out loud.
 This practice will help you be successful, and it also lowers anxiety.

 Start setting healthy boundaries in the safest relationship in your life.
 Once you can set boundaries in that relationship, pick the next safest relationship, and practice until setting boundaries is natural.
 As you become more comfortable with saying no, expand into other relationships.
 And soon setting healthy boundaries will be as automatic as driving a car!

 How to Approach a New Change

 Pick just one of the solutions above and try it on.
 Choose a strategy that can be backed by your strengths.
 If you are an avid exerciser, then maybe start with a more elaborate self-care commitment.
 Or if you have a momentum on kindness, redirect your kindness to yourself.

 The biggest secret to growth is to take small, doable actions that are sustainable.

 Begin a new way of interacting with life.
 Learn to be true to yourself while also respectful and loving to others.
 Advice from an Ex-People Pleaser: How to Stop Being a People Pleaser gives practical keys to start being your own advocate.
-Enjoy an incredible richness in the relationship with yourself (I know that may seem impossible, but it IS possible!)
+Begin to enjoy an incredible richness in the relationship with yourself (I know that may seem impossible, but it IS possible!)